||edHelper's suggested reading level:

 By Jennifer Kenny

 1 Alexis and her daughter were driving on the parkway.
 Suddenly, the car behind them crashed into their car.
 Alexis was knocked unconscious.
 Another driver dialed 911 for help.
 Who were the first medical responders to the scene?
-The paramedics were.
+Paramedics were.

 2 Timothy's grandfather suddenly started having severe chest pains.
 Timothy called 911 because he was afraid his grandfather was having a heart attack.
 Who came to assess the situation and decided to rush him to the hospital?
-The paramedics did.
+Paramedics did.

-4 Paramedics are the most significant medical providers in an emergency situation before reaching the hospital.
+4 Paramedics are the major medical providers in emergency situations before reaching the hospital.
 They provide sophisticated medical care.
 They use special, complicated medical equipment.
-They are able to administer special medicine by mouth or IV.
+They are able to administer medicine by mouth or IV.

 5 Paramedics are emergency medical personnel.
 They are often the first medical people at the scenes of certain situations.
 These situations include car accidents, heart attacks, serious injuries, or sudden illnesses.
 Other situations may include poisoning, childbirth, and gunshot wounds.

-6 There are different levels of emergency medical personnel with the paramedics being the highest level.
+6 There are different levels of emergency medical personnel.
+A paramedic is the highest level.
 A first level EMT (emergency medical technician) has the most basic level of training.
-They have around 100 hours of classroom work, 10 hours in the emergency room, and 20 to 50 hours of ambulance work.
+They have done around 100 hours of classroom work, 10 hours in the emergency room, and 20 to 50 hours of ambulance work.
 Many firemen and policemen have this training and are often called first responders.
 They can assist a heart attack victim, treat shock, stabilize blood pressure, and bandage wounds in an emergency situation.

-8 True paramedics complete all levels of training plus an additional 750 to 2,000 hours.
-They obviously have the most extensive training.
+8 True paramedics have the most extensive training.
+They complete all of the previous levels of training plus an additional 750 to 2,000 hours.
 They learn to do EKGs, to do endotracheal intubations, and to administer drugs.
 Certification is required, but different states have different requirements.
-Of course, experience is the most incredible training.
+Of course, experience is the best training.

 Paragraphs 9 to 18: